Undergraduate Admissions and Relations with Schools

 UC San Diego is a popular campus with an international reputation for excellence.
 Each year the campus receives more applications from eligible students than can be accommodated and, as a result, is highly selective.
 Successful applicants must exceed the minimum UC admission criteria.
 The campus does not admit students on the basis of academic major or choice of UC San Diego undergraduate college.

 To apply for admission to UC San Diego, complete the UC Application for Admission and Scholarships.
-Applicants may apply for the fall quarter at http://universityofcalifornia.edu/apply.
+Find the application online at the University of California website.
+Admission at UC San Diego begins with fall quarter.

 One application is used for the nine UC campuses with undergraduate programs.
 Students apply to one UC campus for a nonrefundable application fee; an additional fee is charged for each additional campus.

-The application filing period is November 1–30 of the prior year; however, the application is available August 1.
+The application filing period is November 1–30 of the prior year; the application is available online beginning August 1.

 The university’s minimum undergraduate admission requirements, which are the same for all UC campuses, are based on three principles.
 They are